EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 where \|\| means byte string concatenation.

-Example: Assuming use of the algorithm AES-CCM-16-64-128 and HMAC 256/256, K_i and IV_i are therefore the first 16 and 13 bytes, respectively, of
+Example: Assume the use of the algorithm AES-CCM-16-64-128 and HMAC 256/256 and fix j = 2 or 3.
+K_j and IV_j are thus the first 16 and 13 bytes, respectively, of

 ~~~~~~~~~~~~~~~~~~~~~~~
-   HMAC-SHA-256( PRK, info || 0x01 )
+   HMAC-SHA-256( PRK_j, info || 0x01 )
 ~~~~~~~~~~~~~~~~~~~~~~~

 calculated with (AlgorithmID, keyDataLength) = (10, 128) and (AlgorithmID, keyDataLength) = ("IV-GENERATION", 104), respectively.